-The landlord must give the tenant a receipt for the bond.
-So it pays to check that the landlord has lodged the cash bond with the NSW Government’s WeAgree system within the 20 days.
+The landlord must give the tenant a receipt for the bond and lodge the cash bond with the retail bond scheme within the 20 days.

 The landlord has the right to cash in the bank guarantee or draw on it if the tenant breaches the lease or damages the property.
 The landlord is not required to inform the tenant that they have drawn on the bank guarantee before they do it.